Low-energy threshold demonstration for dark matter searches in TREX-DM with an $^{37}$Ar source produced at CNA HiSPANoS: Production Method and Irradiation at CNA HiSPANoS

-Following neutron irradiation, the vessel radioactivity was monitored using a dosimeter until ambient background levels were achieved ($\lesssim0.2$~$\mu$Sv/h), which required 4-5 days.
+Following neutron irradiation, the radioactivity of the vessel was monitored using a dosimeter until ambient background levels were achieved ($\lesssim0.2$~$\mu$Sv/h), which required 4-5 days.
 The source was then transported directly to LSC, with a total time of two weeks between irradiation and injection into TREX-DM.
 This delay resulted in approximately 25\% activity loss due to radioactive decay, a negligible amount given the initial kBq-level production.